PhD Program FAQs

 How is your placement record?

 Most students who receive a Ph.D. in Sociology from Stanford go on to do research and teach at colleges or universities.
 In recent years, graduates have obtained positions at Carnegie Mellon, Harvard, Columbia, University of Chicago, Hong Kong University of Science and Technology, INSEAD, Tsinghua University.
 Other graduates have found positions at research organizations, private firms or in government.
-For a list of recent placements, click here.
+Recent placements.

 Financial Support